RNC files FEC complaint against Twitter, claims company made 'illegal in-kind contribution' to Biden campaign

 She added: "Twitter’s flagrant bias and direct support for one presidential candidacy over the other should result in the proper financial ramifications under our campaign finance laws.”

-A spokesman for Twitter did not immediately respond to Fox News' request for comment.
-The Biden campaign did not immediately respond to Fox News' request for comment.
+Neither the spokesman for Twitter nor the the Biden campaign responded immediately to Fox News' request for comment.

 The controversy came after the New York Post obtained emails that reveal that Hunter Biden purportedly introduced his father to a top executive at Burisma Holdings in 2015.